 From Wailea, Alanuri drive to Makena Alanuri Road.
 After direction changes to Makena road, Look out for the stone wall with a blue beach sign to access one of the most beautiful beaches in Maui, Hawaii.

 4. Red Sand Beach

-One of the stops you can make on your way to Road to Hana is at the red sand beach, which I call a hidden paradise.
-Therefore, one of the best beaches in Maui.
-If you decide to visit (which you absolutely should), make sure to wear the right shoes.
+One of the stops you can make to Road to Hana is at the red sand beach, which I call a hidden paradise.
+Therefore, one of the best beaches on Maui.
+If you decide to visit (which you absolutely should), wear the right shoes.
 You will have to walk through a slippery cliff trail to reach the beach.

 With that said, I have to admit that the red sand beach was the highlight of our Road to Hana trip.
 The beach itself is small.
 It has a crescent shape and is surrounded by a red wall of lava rocks.
-These rocks make it look like there is a separate lagoon inside the ocean.
-The ocean is extremely blue and wavy.
-There are many tourists stopping for this spot and it is more challenging to get some privacy.
+These rocks make it look like a separate lagoon inside the ocean.
+The ocean is exceptionally blue and wavy.
+Many tourists are stopping for this spot, and it is more challenging to get some privacy.

 5. Black Sand Beach/Wainapanapa State Park

 The black sand beach is also located on the Hana Highway in Maui.
 Along with the red sand beach, this is one of the best and popular stops you can make on your Road to Hana.
 There is black sand, black arches, and plenty of greenery surrounding the beach.
 Usually, it is a crowded destination.
 Given that the beach is tiny, it is hard to spread out.
 Since the black sand beach is located in the Wainapanapa park, you can serve yourself that basket of picnic you carried for your trip and enjoy it at one of the picnic tables located steps away from the beach.